 Back in England, in the Tudor times, coursing grew to become a competitive sport.
 Because of its popularity, every effort was made to improve the breed.
 In the late 1700s the eccentric Earl of Orford became obsessed with breeding the perfect Greyhound and experimented with a number of crossings with other breeds, ending with his now famous Greyhound-Bulldog breedings.
 (The Bulldogs of those times did not look like the Bulldogs of today.)
 The resulting dogs were of exceptionally high quality, became much in demand, and are the basis for today’s Greyhound.

 As Europeans immigrated to the United States, they brought their Greyhounds with them.
 The Midwest, with its open prairies overrun with jackrabbits, became the ideal place for Greyhounds, for Greyhound coursing, and, ultimately, for Greyhound racing.
-General Custer the day before his fatal battle at Little Big Horn, coursed his 14 Greyhounds.
+General Custer, the day before his fatal battle at Little Big Horn, coursed his 14 Greyhounds.
 Fortunately for them, he then sent them off into town, thereby saving them from the fate that was to befall him the next day.

 The real birth of Greyhound racing as we know it today resulted from Owen Patrick Smith’s invention of the artificial lure in the early 1900s.
 This eliminated the need to kill live rabbits and allowed Greyhounds to race on an oval track in view of a bigger audience.
 Over the years Greyhound racing grew, reaching its peak in 1991 when it was the sixth most popular spectator sport.
 Since that time, casino gambling has cut into its popularity.
-Here in the States that, along with negative publicity regarding the industry, has caused revenues to decrease and tracks to close.
+Here in the States that, along with negative publicity regarding the industry, caused revenues to decrease and tracks to close.
 In 2001 there were 50 Greyhound tracks in 15 states.
-Today (2015) there are just 21 tracks operating in 7 states — Alabama, Arizona, Arkansas, Florida, Iowa, Texas and West Virginia.
+In 2015 there were just 21 tracks operating in 7 states – Alabama, Arizona, Arkansas, Florida, Iowa, Texas and West Virginia.

 The Greyhound in Art and Literature